theonize/Currier/Gloss/2 Kings/2 Kings 5.md

 # 2 Kings 5

+God's plan is grand but your solution is simple

+Namaan's decent into faith:
+* Shock: Faced with disease at his pinnacle
+* Listened: received a testimony from his wife's slave
+* Yearning for deliverance
+* Shock: Expecting a grand miracle he gets a text
+* Listened: received officers' good counsel and had his need met
+* Yearning for proximity

+====

 Namaan was the highly successful commander of the Assyrian armies.
 Israel had been conquered by Assyria and was a vassal state- a subject of the Assryian emperor.
 However, Namaan had leprosy (a skin disease.)